-Component Fluid, Lubricant, or Genuine Part Automatic Transmission MOPAR® ATF+4® Automatic Transmission Fluid or equivalent licensed ATF+4® product.
-Brake Master Cylinder MOPAR® DOT 3 and SAE J1703 should be used or equivalent.
+Component Fluid, Lubricant, or Genuine Part Automatic Transmission We recommend you ONLY use MOPAR® ATF+4® Automatic Transmission Fluid.
+Failure to use ATF+4® fluid may affect the function or performance of your transmission.
+Brake Master Cylinder We recommend you use MOPAR® DOT 3 and SAE J1703 should be used.
 If DOT 3 brake fluid is not available, then DOT 4 is acceptable.
-Use only recommended brake fluids.
-Power Steering Reservoir MOPAR® Power Steering Fluid +4, MOPAR® ATF+4® Automatic Transmission Fluid or equivalent licensed ATF+4® product.
+Power Steering Reservoir We recommend you use MOPAR® Power Steering Fluid +4, MOPAR® ATF+4® Automatic Transmission Fluid.